10 Sources

 4

 .
-Apple introduced its Foundation Model framework with AI models capable of offline operation at last year's conference and may announce advancements to it this year1
+The company introduced its Foundation Model framework with AI models capable of working offline at last year's conference, and may announce advancements to it during this year's event2

 .Summarized by